zaher2016/website/_posts/2015-11-18-uw-cse-and-nafundi-share-600k-grant-to-improve-open-data-kit.md

 guid: https://opendatakit.org/?p=6795

 ---
-The University of Washington&#8217;s [Computer Science and Engineering](http://cs.washington.edu/) (UW CSE) program has received a $600K grant from the Bill & Melinda Gates Foundation to continue improving ODK.
+The University of Washington’s [Computer Science and Engineering](http://cs.washington.edu/) (UW CSE) program has received a $600K grant from the Bill & Melinda Gates Foundation to continue improving ODK.
 [Nafundi](https://nafundi.com) is a sub-grantee on this effort and will be responsible for providing technical support to organizations implementing ODK.
-The two-year grant accelerates UW CSE and Nafundi&#8217;s ongoing work making data collection easier and we are excited to have the support of the Gates Foundation.
+The two-year grant accelerates UW CSE and Nafundi’s ongoing work making data collection easier and we are excited to have the support of the Gates Foundation.